The girl who lived

 Written in a brutally honest manner, The Girl Who Lived is a candid, dramatic and powerful memoir for anyone who has ever lost their way.

-Published by Affirm Press, The Girl Who Lived is available at Australian bookstores.
-For a personally signed copy, please click on the "Buy Now" link below (Australia only). e-Book purchases can be made via Apple iBookstore, Amazon and Kobo.
+For a personally signed copy, please click on the "Buy Now" link below (Australia only).
+Readers outside of Australia can purchase an e-Book via Apple iBookstore, Amazon and Kobo.

 This book should be compulsory reading in every university course on resilience.
 Susan's story highlights the immediate and lasting impacts of trauma, the vulnerabilities and strengths in so many relationships afterwards, and the true nature of resilience.
 It is her ability, in her own words, to 'give thanks for the beauty of life' that is around her, and that enables her to look to her future that is the contagious and optimistic message of this book.
 It is a devastatingly good read about surviving life's tragedies.